gpeterson406/GreenwoodBookHTML/02-reintroductionToStatistics.md

 They collected data (distance to the vehicle in cm for each car "overtake") on between 8 and 11 rides in each outfit and between 737 and 868 "overtakings" across these rides.
 The outfit is a categorical *predictor* or *explanatory* variable) \index{explanatory} that has seven different levels here.
 The distance is the *response* variable \index{response} and is a quantitative variable here^[Of particular interest to the bicycle rider might be the "close" passes and we will revisit this as a categorical response with "close" and "not close" as its two categories later.].
 Note that we do not have the information on which overtake came from which ride in the data provided or the conditions related to individual overtake observations other than the distance to the vehicle (they only included overtakings that had consistent conditions for the road and riding).

 \indent The data are posted on my website^[Thanks to Ian Walker for allowing me to use and post these data.]  at http://www.math.montana.edu/courses/s217/documents/Walker2014_mod.csv if you want to download the file to a local directory and then import the data into R using "Import Dataset".
-Or you can use the code in the following code chunk to directly read the data set into R using the URL.
+Or you can use the code in the following codechunk to directly read the data set into R using the URL.

 ```r